Finite-temperature, anharmonicity, and Duschinsky effects on the two-dimensional electronic spectra from ab initio thermo-field Gaussian wavepacket dynamics

 Formally, the propagation of the wavepacket according to Eqs.~(\ref{eq:q_t_dot})--(\ref{eq:gamma_t_dot}) requires not only the potential energies and gradients but also the Hessians at each step of the dynamics.
 In this work, we employed the single-Hessian method,\cite{Begusic_Vanicek:2019} which further approximates $V^{\prime \prime}(q_{t})\approx V^{\prime\prime}(q_{\text{ref}})$ in Eq.~(\ref{eq:A_t_dot}), where $q_{\text{ref}}$ is a reference geometry at which the Hessian of the excited-state potential surface is evaluated once and reused during the excited-state dynamics.
-Since the center of the wavepacket still follows the fully anharmonic classical trajectory, the single-Hessian version partially includes anharmonicity effects; in several examples studied in Ref.~\citenum{Begusic_Vanicek:2019}, this method was shown to be of similar accuracy as the thawed Gaussian approximation.
+Because the center of the wavepacket still follows the fully anharmonic classical trajectory, the single-Hessian version partially includes anharmonicity effects; in several examples studied in Ref.~\citenum{Begusic_Vanicek:2019}, the accuracy of this method was shown to be similar to that of the thawed Gaussian approximation.
 Here, we chose $q_{\text{ref}}$ as the excited-state minimum.
 The ground-state potential surface was assumed to be harmonic in all simulations.